Family BAGRIDAE Bleeker 1858 (Naked or Bagrid Catfishes)

 Leiocassis tenebrica Ng & Lim 2006 Latin for dark or gloomy, referring to its uniform brown coloration

-Mystus Scopoli 1777 latinization of mýstax (Gr. μύσταξ), moustache, dating to at least Belon’s De Aquatilibus (1553) to describe all fishes with whiskers
+Mystus Scopoli 1777 Latinization of mýstax (Gr. μύσταξ), moustache, dating to at least Belon’s De Aquatilibus (1553) to describe all fishes with whiskers

 Mystus abbreviatus (Valenciennes 1840) Latin for shortened, possibly referring to its stocky body (“le corps trapu”)